 To celebrate Carnaval in Santa Cruz you'll need a few essential items (pictured above): goggles or sunglasses to protect your eyes, a bandana (to keep the paint out of our hair), spray foam, a water gun, and lots and lots of balloons!

-Cruceños traditionally wear "casacas" which are these long thin cotton robes and bandanas or matching hats to protect their clothing.
-As you can see from the slideshow, everyone gets full of paint and foam.
+Cruceños traditionally also wear "casacas" which are long thin cotton robes and bandanas or matching hats to protect their clothing.
 Each "comparsa" (people belong to different groups that dance together) has it's own colors and robe.
 In Santa Cruz, you can rent a casaca from one of the many local carnaval costume shops that pop up a few weeks before Carnival begins.

 No matter where you are in Bolivia during Carnaval, expect to encounter excesses of everything.
 With a 40-day Lent season beginning on Ash Wednesday, Bolivians eat and drink, dance and party until they can't possibly any more!
 It is wise to be cautious and not carry any valuables or travel documents on your person as they may get wet, destroyed or stolen.
 While you are in largely crowded areas, guard your belongings carefully.
 If you plan to take pictures, be careful to not let your camera get wet.

 Carnaval is here to stay.
 It is completely ingrained in Bolivian society, no matter how or where it's celebrated.
 You can't beat 'em so... why not join 'em!